History of radar: Netherlands

 Early radio-based detection in the Netherlands was along two independent lines: one a microwave system at the firm Philips and the other a VHF system at a laboratory of the Armed Forces.

 The Philips Company in Eindhoven, Netherlands, operated Natuurkundig Laboratorium (NatLab) for fundamental research related to its products.
 NatLab researcher Klaas Posthumus developed a magnetron split into four elements.

 In developing a communication system using this magnetron, C.H.J.A.
 Staal was testing the transmission by using parabolic transmitting and receiving antennas set side-by-side, both aimed at a large plate some distance away.
 To overcome frequency instability of the magnetron, pulse modulation was used.
 It was found that the plate reflected a strong signal.

 Recognizing the potential importance of this as a detection device, NatLab arranged a demonstration for the Koninklijke Marine (Royal Netherlands Navy).
 This was conducted in 1937 across the entrance to the main naval port at Marsdiep.
 Reflections from sea waves obscured the return from the target ship, but the Navy was sufficiently impressed to initiate sponsorship of the research.
 In 1939, an improved set was demonstrated at Wijk aan Zee, detecting a vessel at a distance of 3.2 km.

 A prototype system was built by Philips, and plans were started by the firm Nederlandse Seintoestellen Fabriek (a Philips subsidiary) for building a chain of warning stations to protect the primary ports.
 Some field testing of the prototype was conducted, but the project was discontinued when Germany invaded the Netherlands on May 10, 1940.
 Within the NatLab, however, the work was continued in great secrecy until 1942.

-During the early 1930s, there were widespread rumours of a "death ray" being developed.
-The Dutch Parliament set up a Committee for the Applications of Physics in Weaponry under G.J.
-Elias to examine this potential, but the Committee quickly discounted death rays.
-The Committee did, however, establish the Laboratorium voor Fysieke Ontwikkeling (LFO, Laboratory for Physical Development), dedicated to supporting the Netherlands Armed Forces.
+In the late 20's and early 30's, there were widespread rumours of a "death ray" being developed.
+Nobel prize winner Kamerlingh Onnes quickly discounted death rays.
+However, he recommended to set up a committee to investigate issues with physics in Weaponry.
+In November 1924, the Minister of War secretly established the Committee for Physical Armament chaired by Prof. G.J.
+Elias.
+In 1927, the committee established a laboratory in support the Netherlands Armed Forces, called Meetgebouw (Measurements Building) located on the Plain of Waalsdorp.

-Operating in great secrecy, the LFO opened a facility called the Meetgebouw (Measurements Building) located on the Plain of Waalsdorp.
 In 1934, J.L.W.C. von Weiler joined the LFO and, with S.G.
-Gratama, began research on a 1.25-m (240-MHz) communication system to be used in artillery spotting.
+Gratama, began research on a 1.25-m (240-MHz) communication system for artillery spotting.

-In 1937, while tests were being conducted on this system, a passing flock of birds disturbed the signal.
-Realizing that this might be a potential method for detecting aircraft, the Minister of War ordered continuation of the experiments.
+In 1935, while tests were being conducted on this system, a passing flock of birds disturbed the signal.
+Realizing that this might be a potential method for detecting aircraft, the Minister of War ordered the experiments to continue.
 Weiler and Gratama set about developing a system for directing searchlights and aiming anti-aircraft guns.